nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the appointment list size)<br>
        Expected: No appointment is deleted.
-Errors details are shown in the status message.
+Error details are shown in the status message.

     5. Delete an appointment while some appointments are being shown